lightning/bolts/04-onion-routing.md

 For packets with supported version numbers, the processing node first parses the packet into its individual fields.

-The processing node:
-  - if the ephemeral public key is NOT on the `secp256k1` curve:
-    - MUST abort processing the packet.
-    - MUST report a route failure to the origin node.

 Next, the processing node computes the shared secret using the private key corresponding to its own public key and the ephemeral key from the packet, as described in [Shared Secret](#shared-secret).

-The processing node:
-  - if the packet has previously been forwarded or locally redeemed, i.e. the packet contains duplicate routing information to a previously received packet:
-    - if preimage is known:
-      - MAY immediately redeem the HTLC using the preimage.
-    - otherwise:
-      - MUST abort processing and report a route failure.

 The above requirements prevent any hop along the route from retrying a payment multiple times, in an attempt to track a payment's progress via traffic